 Version m5.142 29 Jun 2018

 First Published: Version 1.00 in Oct 2003

-The image depicts a Peugeot 406 Coupe travelling on a typical British A-road, taken by the author in April 2016.
-The image was added in Version m5.024 24 Nov 2017
+The image depicts a Peugeot 406 Coupe travelling on a typical British A-road, taken by the author in April 2016 and was added in Version 5.024 24 Nov 2017

 Lane discipline is good here.
 Probably.
 If you ignore the empty lane on the left, that is

 I'm a fan of driving.
 Sure there are many reasons why I shouldn't be.
 Take a peek at my opinion on driving habits if you need to see a few reasons why.
 But I am also an optimist, if things are bad they can be fixed.

 All we need is the will and a bit of clever thinking.
 And that is a speciality of mine.
 I have worked out how we can reverse one of the worst habits of British motoring by changing some simple rules.

 Why not let people who drive correctly, drive faster?